Kouchibouguac National Park

 Report on the Special Inquiry on Kouchibouguac National Park (La Forest – Roy Report)

-Despite a court order in the late 1970s directing Mr. Vautour to quit his occupation of the park, Parks Canada respected a recommendation in the La Forest-Roy Report stating that the Agency could allow Mr. Vautour’s presence on the land, on sufferance, provided he stayed within the law in other respects and did not use the site as a base for action against the park.
+- Despite a court order in the late 1970s directing Mr. Vautour to quit his occupation of the park, Parks Canada respected a recommendation in the La Forest-Roy Report stating that Parks Canada could allow Mr. Vautour’s presence on the land, on sufferance, provided he stayed within the law in other respects and did not use the site as a base for action against the park.

 Claim of Indigenous Rights

-The Courts have previously rejected claims by Jackie Vautour and his son, Roy, of Aboriginal harvesting rights as Métis in Kouchibouguac National Park (Provincial Court of New Brunswick (2010)).
-An appeal was rejected by the Court of Queen’s Bench of New Brunswick (2015), and leave to appeal was refused by the New Brunswick Court of Appeal (2017)).
+- The courts have previously rejected claims by Jackie Vautour and his son, Roy, of Indigenous harvesting rights as Métis in Kouchibouguac National Park (Provincial Court of New Brunswick (2010).
+An appeal was rejected by the Court of King’s Bench of New Brunswick (2015) and leave to appeal was refused by the New Brunswick Court of Appeal (2017).
 The courts determined that there is no historic rights-bearing Métis community in existence in the area of what is now Kouchibouguac National Park.
 Mr. Vautour made a request to appeal to the Supreme Court of Canada, which was denied in 2017.

-The New Brunswick Court of Queen’s Bench (2020) dismissed a claim by Vautour on behalf of himself and 98 families for Aboriginal rights in and title to the park, citing previous court decisions.
+- The New Brunswick Court of King’s Bench (2020) dismissed a claim by Vautour on behalf of himself and 98 families for Indigenous rights in and title to the park, citing previous court decisions.
 An appeal to the New Brunswick Court of Appeal (2021) was dismissed.

-On July 28th, 2021, Mi’gmawe’l Tplu’taqnn Inc. issued a statement on behalf of the Chiefs, expressing concern that certain individuals are attempting to claim indigenous rights on their territory as “Acadian-Métis”.
-The Chiefs indicated that they would not support these individuals to claim their heritage or speak on behalf of the Mi’gmaq (Link to July 28, 2021 MTI media statement).
-On March 25, 2022, the Chiefs once again issued a statement dismissing these claims (Link to March 25, 2022 MTI media statement)
+- On July 28, 2021, Mi’gmawe’l Tplu’taqnn Inc. issued a statement on behalf of the Chiefs, expressing concern that certain individuals are attempting to claim Indigenous rights on their territory as “Acadian-Métis”.
+The Chiefs indicated that they would not support these individuals to claim their heritage or speak on behalf of the Mi’gmaq (link to MTI media statement).
+On March 25, 2022, the Chiefs once again issued a statement dismissing these claims (link to MTI media statement).

-On July 29th, 2021, the Société de l'Acadie du Nouveau-Brunswick (SANB) issued their own statement in support of the MTI Chiefs in this matter (Link to SANB statement).
+- On July 29, 2021, the Société de l'Acadie du Nouveau-Brunswick (SANB) issued their own statement in support of the MTI Chiefs in this matter (link to SANB statement).

 Current Management of Kouchibouguac National Park